n3s-online/goodwatch-content-generator/docs/video_specs.md

 **Animation:**

-- 0.0s: All recommendation covers scale down and arrange into grid
+- 0.0s: All recommendation covers scale down and arrange into grid (0.0s to 0.5s)
+- 0.2s: "Your Recommendations" title fades in
 - 0.5s: GoodWatch logo fades in
+- 0.5s-3.5s: Hold on screen (3 seconds)
-- 1.5s: Fade to black
+- 3.5s-5.0s: Fade to black (1.5 seconds)

 **Elements:**

+- Title text: "Your Recommendations" (white, 56px bold, centered at top)
 - 12 mini cover thumbnails (from all scenes) in 3 columns × 4 rows
 - GoodWatch logo (green circle with white G)